 "That's fine," Gwen thanked the counter-clerk.

-“Very good, with a minimum hire period of six months, I will deduct 21 CCs, leaving you with 130 CCs.
-The installation will be in two days; please be home between 9 AM and noon.
-Is there anything else I can help you with today?”
+"Very good.
+The minimum hire period is six months.
+I will deduct 21 CCs, leaving you with 130 CCs.
+I've booked for installation within two days; please be home between 9 AM and noon.
+Is there anything else I can help you with today?"